tcollm/cv-app/README.md

 # CV/Resume Generator App

+## Overview

-This app uses React, HTML, and CSS; bundled via Vite to automatically generator a resume for a user given that user's information.
+This application is a CV/Resume generator built using React, HTML, and CSS, and bundled with Vite.
+It allows users to input their information and automatically generates a resume based on the provided details.

+## Features

+- **Dynamic Form Inputs:** Add and manage sections for education and experience dynamically.
+- **Real-Time Preview:** See the changes in real-time as you fill out the forms.
+- **Simple and Intuitive UI:** Easy-to-use interface for generating a professional resume.